cambiotraining/sars-cov-2-genomics/02-unix-sed.md

 s/regexp/replacement/[flags]
 ```

-As you have already now 's' is for substitution.
-It will tell `sed` that we are going make some substitution. 's' is followed by '/' you can think of it as a terminator.
+As you might have guessed, 's' is for substitution.
+It will tell `sed` that we are going make some substitution. 's' is followed by '/' you can think of it as a delimiter.

 After that, we have *regexp*, which is short for the regular expression.
 We use the regular expression to match the pattern against the content of a line.